davemosk/FinSL-signbank/README.md

 - Use your Glosses in [ELAN][elan-link] with ECV (externally controlled dictionary).
   - ECV's are available for all lexicons automatically.
 - Record videos with a webcam on the website, making the annotation process faster.
-- Upload videos and connect them to glosses.
+- Upload images and videos and connect them to glosses.
+- Organise videos and images based on their purpose
 - Add comments on glosses and tag them.
 - Store relationships between glosses, view a network graph of these relationships.
 - Interface easily translatable to multiple languages.